LispEngineer/EthernetRepeater/README.md

   * Automatically adjusts transmit speed based on received in-band data speed information
     * Uses a clock multiplexer (takes a few cycles to settle) from Quartus documentation
     * Asserts reset for the transmitter (only) when adjusting clock speed
-  * Sends a fixed packet (a silly ARP request)
+  * Sends a packet from one of 8 RAM buffers when it gets a FIFO request
+    * Each buffer is 2k long so it can handle any non-jumbo frame
+    * FIFO request says the RAM buffer to use and the packet length
   * Calculates the CRC on the fly and sends it, using [generated HDL](https://bues.ch/cms/hacking/crcgen)

 * RGMII Receive Capability
   * FIFO for putting notifications of fully received packets into